 Put Data To Work For Better Customer Experiences

 Engaging customer experiences are critical to the sustained growth of any business.
 In fact, according to a recent Publicis Sapient survey2, 73% of consumers would stop shopping at a retailer after an unpleasant experience.
 Furthermore, most consumers today are accustomed to personalized experiences, and when it comes to customer loyalty, details matter.
 To enable personalization at scale, organizations need to make significant investments in their data.
 The right technology makes data more actionable.
 This could mean integrating technology like customer data platforms (CDPs) that enables getting to know consumers better, understanding their attitudes and preferences, and using that information to tailor content, messaging, channel and timing, in order to deliver hyper-personalized care offerings.

-“An enterprise-ready CDP leveraging modern cloud infrastructures should be at the center of any data strategy and be equipped to move beyond data storage and be able to analyze and activate insights from across the organization in real time,” said Raymond Velez, Global Chief Technology Officer at Publicis Sapient.
+“An enterprise-ready CDP leveraging modern cloud infrastructures should be at the center of any data strategy and be equipped to move beyond data storage and be able to analyze and activate insights from across the organization in real time,” said Raymond Velez, Executive Vice President at Publicis Sapient.
 "Companies that capture first-party data can create robust and relevant data sets that they use for their own purposes, like delivering better customer experiences that can help build stronger loyalty."

 Additionally, technologies like artificial intelligence will continue to play an important role in improving an organization's ability to put data to work more efficiently through better analysis, data mining, and predictive analytics to understand customers' needs.
 Forging lasting customer relationships through personalized and engaging experiences is crucial, but the right data strategy will prove more important in the year ahead.

 Ensure Sustainability Is At The Heart Of Your Business Strategy